stars-laboratory/stars-laboratory.github.io/Gnews.md

 * February 2022: Undergraduate student Sam Koscelny’s paper, mentored by Dr. Liu, won the third place in the IISE Southcentral Regional Undergraduate Technical Paper Competition.
 Congratulations!
 * January 2022: STARs Lab received a grant from National Science Foundation (NSF).
 STARs Lab is collaborating with Dr. Yongwei Shan (PI) from the School of Civil & Environmental Engineering at OSU for a research project entitled "PFI-TT: Intelligent quality assurance and integration tool for sewer inspection data" sponsored by NSF.
 Thanks for the generous support from NSF!
 * January 2022: PhD Student Yuxuan Li received the Roy & Virgina Dorrough Distinguished Graduate Fellowship.
 Congratulations!
-* January 2022: Emmanuel Yangue joined our group as a new MS student.
+* January 2022: Emmanuel Yangue joined our group as a new MS thesis student.
 Welcome!
 * January 2022: Ziyang Zhang joined our group as a new Ph.D. student.
 Welcome!
 * December 2021: Our Paper “An LSTM-autoencoder based online side channel monitoring approach for cyber-physical attack detection in additive manufacturing” has been accepted by Journal of Intelligence Manufacturing.
 * December 2021: PhD student Zhangyue Shi successfully passed his dissertation proposal defense.
 Congratulations!